 How many patients will the dogs see each day?

-A hospital dog will see about four to six patients a day.
-When not with patients, the dog will be given rest time.
+A facility dog will see about four to six patients a day.
+When not with patients, the dog is given rest time.

-How do I make an appointment for a therapy dog?
+How do I make an appointment for a facility dog?

-Contact Child Life or reach out to the Paws at Play team at email@example.com.
+Contact Child Life or reach out to the Paws at Play team at firstname.lastname@example.org.
 The dogs are available for a limited number of referrals each day.
-They will meet the needs of other areas as time permits.
-Dogs will visit specific patients based on handler assessments and clinical staff consults.
-Unfortunately, the hospital dogs are unable to visit patients with isolation precautions.
+They meet the needs of other areas as time permits.
+Dogs visit specific patients based on handler assessments and clinical staff consults.
+Unfortunately, the facility dogs are unable to visit patients with isolation precautions.

 What if my child is allergic or has a fear of dogs?